 Once upon a time (in 1925, to be exact), Italian migrant Frank Pepe opened his signature pizzeria on Wooster Street – and the world, as they say, would never be the same.
 Fast-forward over 90 years, and Mr. Pepe’s legacy lives on at Frank Pepe Pizzeria Napoletana, credited as the first (and many say finest) ‘Apizza’ establishment and one of New Haven’s most popular attractions.
 Wondering what to order?
 Three words: White.
 Clam.
 Pizza.
 Oh, and a local Foxon Park Birch Beer to wash it all down.

 Rivaling Pepe’s popularity in both taste and technique (a feud that has fueled families on both sides of the aisle for ages).
-Sally’s loyal following of Apizza devotees insist the parlor’s signature White Tomato Pie is enough to end the debate.
+Sally’s loyal following of Apizza devotees insist the parlor’s signature pie with sauce and grated cheese is enough to end the debate.

 It’s worth noting that some New Haven’s finest pizza parlors reside outside downtown’s confines, like Ernie’s, for example, the Westville favorite that has been family-owned and operated since 1971, touting a tasty blend of Neopolitan-meets-NYC-style pizza, bordered by a delightfully crispy crust that ‘kneads’ no introduction.